 The national airline of Italy is Alitalia, which has undergone a big transformation thanks to the investment of partner airline Etihad Airways.
 Alitalia offers a traditional full service with frequent flights to Italy's main cities and good connections at Rome and Milan.
 As well if you are flying from out of Europe, Alitalia offers the best alternative to arrive direct to Rome from the USA, South America and Asia.
 Other national airlines also offer direct services to Italy via their respective hubs.

-Food and drink: When thinking of Italy you can't help to note the typical food which has made the country so famous, probably as much or more than it's landmarks!
-Italian food is renowned worldwide, it's one of the most sought after cuisines, when ever you feel like a meal, an Italian restaurant always comes to mind.
-The rich ingredients used together spices, seasoning and oils make the Mediterranean cuisine not only tasty, but also it's considered one of the healthiest diets in the world by the quality of it's products.
+When thinking of Italy you can't help to note the typical food which has made the country so famous, probably as much or more than it's landmarks!
+Italian food is renowned worldwide.
+It's one of the most sought after cuisines, when ever you feel like a meal, an Italian restaurant option always comes to mind!
+The rich ingredients used together with spices, seasoning and oils make the Mediterranean cuisine not only tasty, but also it's considered one of the healthiest diets in the world by the quality of it's products.
 The good weather factors and careful consideration for ripeness, texture and flavours are the secret to the Italian recipes.

 Cooking concentrates mainly on vegetables and oils, like Olive Oil, Tomatoes, Green Peppers, Onions, Garlic, Cucumber etc but also meats and fish are widely used (salami, ham, pepperoni etc).
 Each region specialises in certain dishes and can find many variations of the most renowned dishes like pizza, , pasta dishes, cannelloni, lasagna etc when travelling from North to South.